Vasav-Y/KRSSG-Tasks/README.md

 			them down to scale of 1-13 and return max value to the casino server and on this basis casino server will calculate the score for each  round and announce the winner at the end of the last round

-	•	WithoutBonus-
+	ï¿½	WithoutBonus-
 			This contains all the files without bonus
 			First open a terminal and run casino.py
 			Then open three terminals run player.py in them Rest steps are almost same as that in the bonus round

-Task_2 -> This contains all the files for the task 2
+Task_2 -> It contains two folders
+           ->Bonus folder for the Bonus task
+		   ->WithoutBonus for normal task

-	•	Bonus-
+	ï¿½	Bonus-
 			This contains the file for the bonus round.
 			First run traffic.py in a terminal
 			Then run client.py in a terminal enter the name of the lane which it will represent and send data for